 Malpasset Dam (Barrage de Malpasset)

-Today you can visit the remains of the dam, huge cement blocks weighing more than 600 tons which are an impressive reminder of the disaster.
+Today you can visit the remains of the dam, huge cement blocks weighing more than 600 tonnes which are an impressive reminder of the disaster.
 There is a 800m path that takes you across the site.

 Directions